 You would find lots of blog posts written on this topic already by technical SEO experts and we will link this checklist with already published content so that you get a detailed guide at one place, rather than having to refer multiple articles.

 If you want to learn and conduct a technical SEO audit by yourself but don’t know where to begin from then don’t worry.
-We are going to take you through detailed guide that would help you audit the SEO.
+We are going to take you through the detailed guide that would help you audit the SEO.

-It is certainly not some rocket science, but requires you to have basic technical knowledge of HTML and programming along with FTP.
+It is certainly not some rocket science but requires you to have basic technical knowledge of HTML and programming along with FTP.